dysphere/rock-paper-scissors/README.md

 # rock-paper-scissors
-This program demonstrates my knowledge of the basics of Javascript through a rock paper scissors game played through a HUI.
+This program demonstrates my knowledge of the basics of Javascript through a rock paper scissors game played through a GUI.
 Creating a GUI also involved knowledge of DOM manipulation.